 Pupil Premium & Catch-Up Premium

-How we have used the Pupil Premium to raise standards at St. Birinus School in 2017-18
+How we have used the Pupil Premium to raise standards at St Birinus School

 Pupil Premium funding is additional to main school funding.
 The funding is available to the following groups of students in years 7-11: